amghannam/Bounded-Post-Correspondence-Solver/README.md

 ## Help

-For questions or comments, please email me at amalghannam@crimson.ua.edu.

-## Help

-For any questions or inquiries, please contact me at amalghannam@crimson.ua.edu.
+For questions or comments, please contact me at amalghannam@crimson.ua.edu.